kiyanmair/shift-sync/CONTRIBUTING.md

     Implement the relevant interface for your integration.
     For sources, this will be `Source`, requiring an `FetchUsers` method.
     For destinations, this will be `Destination`, requiring an `UpdateUsers` method.
+    Please do not use integration-specific external packages like SDKs, to minimise dependencies.

 1. **Register your constructor**